-wasting away in a yard until 2012 purchase; unknown # previous owners; original 301 had been transplanted with Olds 455; 6.5 yr restoration: work farmed out = blast/powder coat subframe & rear end, TH350 rebuild, wheels & dash pad, dash & shift bezel re-tint, block/heads machined, paint; work done by me (& friend) = engine rebuild, rear gears/floor boards replaced, interior parts/seats/T-Tops refurbished, suspension, wiring, body work, paint prep, buff, polish & decals.
+Wasting away in a yard until I purchased it in 2012; Unknown # previous owners; Original 301 had been transplanted with an Olds 455; 7yr restoration.
+Work farmed out: subframe & rear end blasted/powder coated, TH350 rebuild, wheels & dash pad, bezel re-tint, block/heads machined, paint.
+Work done by me ( a friend helped with the mechanicals): engine rebuild, rear gears/floor boards replaced, interior parts/seats/T-Tops refurbished, suspension, wiring, body work, paint prep, buff, polish & decals.

 Interior was rough.
-T-Tops had leaked, soaking the carpet, rusting the floor boards & doing other damage.
-Dash had to be sent out for repair & bezel for re-tinting.
-Driver seat needed some panels sewn in professionally.
-Everything else was replaced or refurbished using SEM products.
+T-Tops had leaked, soaking the carpet.
+LH and RH floor pans and RH toe board were replaced.
+Dash had to be sent out for repair & bezels for re-tinting.
+Driver's seat needed some panels sewn in professionally.
+Everything else was replaced or refurbished by me using SEM products.

 Rust was no surprise but overall not too bad.
 A front quarter patch panel & one door skin were needed but all other sheet metal was repaired.
 The RH front fender had been hit, braised, and heavily filled.
-With the help of a body shop instructor, the metal was shrunk, reshaped, welded & filled with minimal mud.
+With the help of my auto body repair instructor, the metal was shrunk, reshaped, welded & skimmed with a minimal amount of filler.

 Wheel and Tire

 Original wheels needed help.
-Jake at Resurrection Auto did an awesome job.
+Jake at Resurrection Auto in Peperrell, MA did an awesome job.
+BFG TA's